-Taylor College awards semester credits for its Associate Degree and diploma programs.
+Taylor College awards semester credits for its Associate Degree and Practical Nursing Diploma Programs.
 One semester credit is equivalent to the following: 15 clock hours in theory, or 30 clock hours in lab, or 45 clock hours in externship/clinical.